tock/tock/doc/Getting_Started.md

 for talking to the kernel and specific drivers and a variety of example applications.

 Compiled applications are architecture-specific (e.g. `cortex-m4`,
 `cortex-m0`) since the compiler emits slightly different instructions for each variant.
 Compiled applications can also depend on specific drivers, which not all boards provide; if you load an application onto a board that does not support every driver/system call it uses, some system calls with return error codes (`ENODEVICE` or `ENOSUPPORT`).

-The `TOCK_ARCH` environment variable controls which chip architecture to compile to.
-You can set the `TOCK_ARCH` to any architecture GCC's `-mcpu` option accepts.
-Boards set an appropriate architecture by default, (e.g. `cortex-m4` for the `storm` board).
+Applications are built for all architectures Tock supports, currently `cortex-m0` and `cortex-m4`.
+Boards select an appropriate architecture when uploading code (e.g. `cortex-m4` for the SAM4L on the `imix` board).

 To compile an app, `cd` to the desired app and `make`.
 For example: